 All New FARRP Workshop

-Ninth Workshop on Food Allergens Methodologies will be May 4-6, 2016 in Ottawa Canada.
+Ninth Workshop on Food Allergens Methodologies May 4-6, 2016 in Ottawa Canada.

 - International approaches

 The "Allergen Control and Safe Nut Processing Practices" is a free webinar that provides an introduction to allergen control tools that can assure prevention of cross-contact of tree nut allergens, practical information about food allergies and how to safely produce non-nut containing foods as well as nut-containing foods.
 We would like to acknowledge the International Tree Nut Council Nutrition Research and Education Foundation for underwriting this webinar.

 Although in-person training is ideal, FARRP also has developed a video training package through a partnership with Silliker, Inc.: